phfaist/updater4pyi/README.md

 Updater4pyi is available on PyPI, so the recommended installation is through there.

+You will also need to install one hook for pyinstaller.
+If you have a custom hook directory in your project, you can place the file named `hook-updater4pyi.py` it there; otherwise, locate your pyinstaller `hooks` directory and copy the file `hook-updater4pyi.py` in there.

 To use updater4pyi in your programs, you need to:

   - describe where to look for updates (the *sources*)